santhoshsai3/CMPE255-TermProject/README.md

 * Navigate to the code folder to run the ipynb files in jupyter notebook.

+## Drive Link
+The drive link contains the recording of out presentation and also the ppt. [here](https://drive.google.com/drive/folders/1IxE4bAtqsOXTbo2FfDR3597ojpM-5KwY?usp=sharing)

 ## Dataset
 Dataset:  We are using a dataset from Kaggle from the link below.